josiest/Flora-Data-Extraction/README.md

 This script is designed to extract data from pdf files of genera from the book *Flora of North America*.
 It creates csv files whose names match the PDF files given to the script as arguments.
 The csv files have the format

-> "Species name", "Location where the species appears", "Identifier"
+> "Species name", "Location where the species appears"

+and

+> "Species name", "Classifiers (if any)"

 The easiest way to run the script is to move to a folder where the only pdf files are genera files from *Flora of North America* and enter:

-    python -m florana.extract -A
+    python -m florana.extract -A -o data.csv

-The script will then run on every pdf file in the directory and create a csv for each pdf.
+The script will then run on every pdf file in the directory and create a file called 'data.csv' of all the locations it can find, as well as a file 'data-classifiers.csv'.
+If the script couldn't find locations for some species, detailed information will be included in 'error.log'.

 #### Note: python 2
 > If you also have python 2 installed on your system, you will probably need to run `python3` instead of `python`